What is a Subscription Agreement?

-Subscription agreements vary depending on the company they pertain to and the reason they are developed.
+Subscription agreements vary depending on the company they pertain to and the reason they are offered.
 Often, they will contain the details on a predetermined rate of return on the initial investment by a new investor into a company.
 It could be a percentage of corporate profits after the company passes certain agreed-upon financial milestones.

 How They Are Regulated